 Age appropriate and culturally responsive assessments are given to identify and monitor the reading level of all students.
 Students at HCPA take a variety of assessments including state standardized, norm-referenced, school-wide, and classroom assessments (including common summative and common formative assessments).
 Each assessment has a specific purpose and gives parents, students and teachers information about student growth and proficiency of standards.

-The following assessments are given and data is used to monitor individual student progress:
+The following assessments are given for universal screening three times annually and data is used to monitor individual student progress: